rolljee/meteor-timer/readme.md

 The purpose was to create a tiny Timer who loop each second

-Then using transform method of Meteor collection, add value each second to the gold / wood / rock / food ressources for a specific user
+Then using transform method of Meteor collection, to add value each second to the gold / wood / rock / food ressources for a specific user

 ## Usage